 So the interior has two heights and there is actually place for passengers feet.
 Big advantage.

 The side walls are soft and covered with fabric for passengers comfort.
 The whole construction is very strong and durable.
 The materials are also water repellent, stain and fade resistant.
-However, the seat is plastic and the backrest is rubberized, but there is no padding or cushion at all!
-For me it’s the biggest disappointment (you can purchase seat padding separately though).
+However, the seat is plastic and the backrest is rubberized, but there is no padding or cushion at all.
+I wish the padding was included.
+As for now – you can only purchase it separately.

 The sides of Veer wagon stroller are shorter than on Keenz 7S.
 Thanks to that even smaller and shorter children have 360° views.
 I’m sure your curious toddlers will be happy in it!
-However, I’d a bit worried if my frisky 2-year-old boys didn’t try to venture out or try to touch the ground or wheels (good thing is that rear wheels have fenders!).
-Another thing that I’m not a fan of is the 3-point harness (for each seat) without padding on straps.
+However, I’d be a bit worried if my frisky 2-year-old boys were trying to venture out or trying to touch the ground or wheels.
+Good thing is that rear wheels have fenders!

 Veer cruiser is a great option for two kids at different age.
 Moreover, you can use it from birth!
 For a newborn baby you can add a car seat (there are adapters for example for Cybex and Maxi-Cosi) and the older one can ride in other seat at the same time.